MagCom

 MagCom was a Norwegian manufacturer of cellular GSM handsets.
 The company, located in Oslo, was founded in 1999.
 In its various phases, around 200 million NOK were invested in the company.
 Insight Capital Partners, Telenor Venture and Anders Wilhelmsen AS were the largest investors.
 The company's single product was the triple band MagCom cellular phone, on sale from April 2001.

+Overview

 In the months before the phone became available for purchase, most of the major IT-related media were ecstatic about the new phone, extensively hyping it.
 Some publications even claiming it would revolutionize the industry.
 When the phone finally became available for sale, it had already been delayed.
 Due to this, expectations had grown even higher, and much was expected in terms of functionality and technology.
-When the phone was launched, it had features that at the time were quite sophisticated: